wonknu/abe-mailer/README.md

 ```

-##Example form
+## Form example

-On your Abe template you will need to have a form element like this :
+On your AbeCMS template you will need to have a form element like this:

 ```html
 <form id="gform" action="#" method="POST">